trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

 The arguments by Darwin and Smith are essentially the same, but applied and derived in different circumstances.
 Ones ideas govern markets, the others species.
 However the results are the same, better adaption and innovation without anyone doing it.
 An emergent phenomenon.
-Nowadays we are much richer and better off than before, and nobody really knows why, just like how nobody knows how to feed Paris and yet, it is happening every day, magically, mythically, unfolding on its own.
+Nowadays we are much richer and better off than before, and nobody  knows why, just like how nobody knows how to feed Paris and yet, it is happening every day, magically, mythically, unfolding on its own.

 ## Chapter 7 - The Evolution of Technology